Casiopea

 Starting from 2012, they formed Casiopea 3rd as a spin-off from the original, featuring Kiyomi Otaka on keyboards and returning members, Issei Noro, Akira Jimbo, and Yoshihiro Naruse.

-On July 1, 2022, it was announced that Yoshinori Imai would be the band's new drummer after Akira Jimbo left Casiopea 3rd, and the band would be rebranded as Casiopea-P4.
+On July 1, 2022, the band announced that Yoshinori Imai would be their new drummer after Akira Jimbo left Casiopea 3rd, and they would be rebranded as Casiopea-P4.

+On December 1, 2024 the band announced that Kiyomi Otaka would be leaving.
+Otaka did her last performance with the band on December 15, this performance was later broadcast on television by Japanese pay television channel WOWOW.

+On February 19, 2025 the band announced that Jun Abe would be succeeding Kiyomi Otaka as their keyboardist and that they were being rebranded as Casiopea, their original name.

 History

 Casiopea 1st (1976–1989)

 One of the band's earliest appearances was at Yamaha's amateur band contest "EastWest '76" (ja), featuring Issei Noro, Tetsuo Sakurai, Hidehiko Koike, and Tohru "Rika" Suzuki.
 This was Casiopea's original formation, and both Koike and Suzuki left the band due to being busy with other projects at the time (Suzuki joining Prism, and Koike in other bands).
 They finally got their first permanent formation when Takashi Sasaki replaced Suzuki on Drums and Minoru Mukaiya replaced Koike on Keyboards in 1977.
 They would re-appear in the "YAMAHA EastWest '77" contest at this time, and they later made their official live debut in January 1978.
 Around this time, musicians like Prism guitarist Akira Wada, keyboardist Jun Fukamachi, guitarist Kenji Omura and others in the Japanese Fusion scene frequently appeared with the band as supporting members/special guests in some of their live performances (with their appearances ranging from 1977 to 1979, and 1980 for some).
 The first label to sign them was Alfa Records, which released their album Casiopea, which was released in May 1979, featuring the Brecker brothers and David Sanborn as the brass section.
 They would also release the album Super Flight later that same year.
-After the end of the Super Flight tour in January 1980, Sasaki also left the band and Akira Jimbo would fill the drummer seat in the following month.
-"Galactic Funk" appeared on their 1981 album Cross Point (1981) with ten different versions recorded both live and in studio.
-The album Eyes of the Mind was released in the United States in 1981.
-They then released Mint Jams (1982), followed during the same year by 4x4, which was recorded with Lee Ritenour, Harvey Mason, Nathan East, and Don Grusin.
-The band's first overseas concert was in the United Kingdom in 1983.
-The band has toured Europe, South America, Australia, and Southeast Asia.
+After the end of the Super Flight tour in January 1980, Sasaki left the band and Akira Jimbo would fill the drummer seat in the following month.
+"Galactic Funk" first appeared on Cross Point (1981) with ten different versions recorded both live and in studio.
+The album Eyes of the Mind was released in 1981, followed by the release of Mint Jams (1982), and 4x4, which was recorded with Lee Ritenour, Harvey Mason, Nathan East, and Don Grusin.
+The band's first overseas concert was in the United Kingdom in 1983, they since toured in Europe, South America, Australia, and Southeast Asia respectively.
 In 1987, Casiopea signed to Polydor.
 In 1989, Akira Jimbo and Tetsuo Sakurai, who played drums and bass, respectively, as part of the first "Classic Lineup" of Casiopea, split and recruited other musicians, including city pop singers Yurie Kokubu (ja) and Kaoru Akimoto (ja), to form Shambara (ja) the same year.
 The band dissolved after releasing one album, and the two formed the duo Jimsaku in 1990.